 ATV vs. UTV

 Wisconsin Conservation statutes define whether an off-highway vehicle is an ATV or a UTV.
-The statutory descriptions reflect ongoing revisions passed by the Wisconsin Legislature.
+The statutory descriptions regarding off-road vehicles reflect ongoing revisions passed by the Wisconsin Legislature.

 All-Terrain Vehicle (ATV)